bruffridge/AppLayout/README.md

         .layoutOuter(@layout, @layoutWidth);
         ...

-**Note** The header and footer will still visually extend to fill 100% of the viewport; only the contents will bounded by the width settings.
+**Note:** The header and footer will still visually extend to fill 100% of the viewport; only the contents will bounded by the width settings.
 Look at [my blog's header](http://www.linecomments.com) on a screen with a resolution greater than 1280 pixels wide to see what this looks like.

 ### Mobile